junxit/us-congress-bills-115/metadata.md

 - 2017-11-30 — Message on Senate action sent to the House.
 - 2017-11-30 — Received in the House.
 - 2017-11-30 — Referred to the House Committee on Natural Resources.
+- 2017-12-12 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Ordered to be Reported by Unanimous Consent.
+- 2018-01-10 — Placed on the Union Calendar, Calendar No. 377.
+- 2018-01-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-507.
+- 2018-01-10 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-507.